neumann-alexander/ccean/README.md

 ## Usage

 CCEAN was tested for Windows 7 and Windows 10.
 Download and extract the repository.
 Then use the Windows terminal to start the CCEAN.exe.
 The program will guide you through the process.

+If CCEAN helps you in your research, please cite via DOI 10.5281/zenodo.8475